-I know - this recipe title seems like a mouthful, and a weird combination.
+I know – this Dark Chocolate Bourbon Gelato recipe title seems like a mouthful and a weird combination.
 But it is quite delicious and unique.

 I first noticed this Dark Chocolate Bourbon Gelato with Olive Oil recipe on Pickles & Honey, a wonderful food blog.
 I was intrigued.
-I don't know if I've ever had olive oil in my ice cream.
-I've read that it helps to make chocolate richer, like in cakes and sweets.
-Why wouldn't it do the same in ice cream?
+I don’t know if I’ve ever had olive oil in my ice cream.
+I’ve read that it helps to make chocolate richer, like in cakes and sweets.
+Why wouldn’t it do the same in ice cream?

-This recipe is super creamy.
+This Dark Chocolate Bourbon Gelato recipe is super creamy.
 I highly recommend eating it the same day as you churn it; it will be easy to scoop out and it will melt in your mouth.
-If you make it for company, they won't be able to guess the mystery flavor!
+If you make it for company, they won’t be able to guess the mystery flavor!

 Lightly Adapted from Pickles & Honey